NaturalBornLucker/FlaskCellularAutomataDemo/README.md

 # FlaskCellularAutomataDemo
 Demo project used in studying flask framework.
-It show "Game of Life" cellular automata in action
+It shows "Game of Life" cellular automata in action